 This course offers students knowledgeable in the basic principles and skills of painting and drawing an opportunity to investigate personal directions in painting.
 Assignments will be collectively as well as individually directed.
 Discussions of the course work will assume the form of group as well as individual critiques.
 Two three-hour class meetings per week.

 Requisite: ARHA 215 or consent of the instructor.
 Limited to 18 students.
 Spring semester.
-Professor R. Sweeney.2016-17: Not offered
+Senior Resident Artist Gloman.2017-18: Offered in Spring 2018

 This course is a continuing investigation of the skills and questions introduced in ARHA 218.
 It will include an introduction to varied camera and film formats and both analog and digital photography methods.
 An emphasis will be placed on defining, locating and pursuing independent work; this will be accomplished through a series of weekly demonstrations, assignments and a final independent project.
 Student work will be discussed and evaluated in group and individual critiques.
 This is complemented by slide presentations and topical readings of contemporary and historical photography.